rileythomp/jeopardy/README.md

 To run locally:

-Must configure a PostgreSQL database to write questions to and have libpqxx installed.
+Must configure a PostgreSQL database to write questions to and query questions from.
+Must have libpqxx installed.

 ```$ git clone https://github.com/rileythomp/jeopardy.git```